animaux/kirby-devkit/README.md

 ## Usage

 Simply add the query string `?dev` to your frontend page.
 If you already have a query string on your current site just add `&dev` instead.
+Also kirby’s debug mode needs to active.

 ### Configuration